jonathank1906/AOOP-Exam/README.md

 [link1](https://bool.dev/blog/detail/solid-principles)
 [video](https://www.youtube.com/watch?v=rylaiB2uH2A&t=6321s)
 ## S - Single Responsibility Principle (SRP)
 > A class should have only one reason to change.
-In other words, a class should only have one responsibility.
+In other words, a class should only have one responsibility or purpose.
-- A class should oonly have 1 reason/place where it can change.
+The issue (violation):
-- 	If a class has 2 places where it can change then it voilates s
+- If a class has 2 reasons/places where it can change (if something has to be updated later on) then it voilates SRP.
+- A single class has too many responsibilites.
+    - `User` class contains 2 reponsibilites: logic for registering a user and holding user data fields.

+How its solved:
-- it can be reslved by splotting it into a SEPERATE class COVERT it to some business logic or service.
+- It can be resolved by splitting it into a seperate class.
+    - `User` class is refactored such that it is solely responsible for representing user data.
+The user registration logic is moved into a new class called `UserService`.
+- A class should only have 1 reason/place where it can change.

 ## O - Open/Closed Principle (OCP)
 > Software entities should be open for extension but closed for modification.
-This means you should be able to add new functionality without altering existing code.
+- This means you should be able to add new functionality without altering existing code.
 Superclass: Higher up class.
 Subclass: Lower class.
-This inherits from the superclass.
+This inherits from the superclass

  The issue (violation):
  - The code has to be edited in two places if you want to add a new feature.

-- Encoursges abstraction and polymorphism to achieve this. inheritance or composition
+- Encourages abstraction and polymorphism to achieve this. inheritance or composition

 1. Create an abstract class.
 2. Create concrete classes that inherit from this abstract class.